lantonov/asmFish/asmFish/ReadMe.txt

                     but nodes 1, 2 and 3 share per-node memory with node 0
                 if you want to see the detected cores/nodes in your machine run "setoption name NodeAffinity value all"
-Priority:       Try to set the prority of the process.
+Priority:       Try to set the priority of the process.
 The default is 'none',
                 which runs the engine which whichever priority it was started.
 TTFile:         Set the location of the file for TTSave and TTLoad.
 TTSave:         Saves the current hash table to TTFile.
 TTLoad:         Loads the current hash table while possibily changing the size.

+        *** USE_WEAKNESS assemble option ***
+UCI_LimitStrength: make the engine play at certain level
+UCI_Elo:        level at which to play

         *** USE_SYZYGY assemble option ***
 SyzygyProbeDepth: Don't probe if plies from root is less than this.